d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 Ultimately, we usually care more about the validation error than about the gap between the training and validation errors.

-Whether we ovefit or underfit can depend both on the complexity of our model and the size of the available training datasets, two topics that we discuss below.
+Whether we overfit or underfit can depend both on the complexity of our model and the size of the available training datasets, two topics that we discuss below.